noahdammann/CS50/README.md

 ## Noteworthy Projects

 #### [Scratch](/Week0) - (Week 0)
-  - Scratch is a user-friendly, visual programming language that introduces coding concepts through a drag-and-drop interface.
+  - Scratch is a user-friendly, visual programming language that introduces coding concepts through a drag-and-drop interface
-  - This project holds a special place in my heart because it was the first program I wrote.
+  - This project holds a special place in my heart because it was the first program I wrote

 #### [Inheritance](/Week5/inheritance) - (Week 5)
-  - Written in C programming language.
+  - Written in C programming language
-  - Determines the inheritance of the blood type allele for each member of a family.
+  - Determines the inheritance of the blood type allele for each member of a family

 #### [Finance](/Week9/finance) - (Week 9)
-  - A full-stack web application built using Flask.
+  - A full-stack web application built using Flask
-  - Includes user authentication, database management and security.
+  - Includes user authentication, database management and security
-  - Utilizes external financial APIs to fetch real-time stock prices and market data.
+  - Utilizes external financial APIs to fetch real-time stock prices and market data

 ## Conclusion

 CS50x was my introduction into the world of programming.
 In this course I learned many things and gained many skills, including the following:
-  - Experience programming in C (procedural) and python (object-oriented) programming languages.
+  - Experience programming in C (procedural) and python (object-oriented) programming languages
-  - SQL for storing and processing information in a database.
+  - SQL for storing and processing information in a database
-  - Web development with Flask.
+  - Web development with Flask
-  - A broad understanding of how computers work (e.g. bits, data types and memory).
+  - A broad understanding of how computers work (e.g. bits, data types and memory)
-  - Familiarity with concepts like recursion, HTTP and APIs.
+  - Familiarity with concepts like recursion, HTTP and APIs
-  - Experience with Git for version control and collaboration.
+  - Experience with Git for version control and collaboration
-  - Security fundamentals (e.g. SQL injection attacks, CSRF, password hashing and encryption).
+  - Security fundamentals (e.g. SQL injection attacks, CSRF, password hashing and encryption)